opensearch-project/data-prepper/data-prepper-plugins/otel-trace-source/README.md

 Make sure to replace the paths for the `sslKeyCertChainFile` and `sslKeyFile` for the otel-trace-source configuration with the actual paths of the files.

-Send a sample span with the following https curl command
+Send a sample span with the following https curl command:

 ```
 curl -k -H 'Content-Type: application/json; charset=utf-8'  -d '{"resourceSpans":[{"instrumentationLibrarySpans":[{"spans":[{"spanId":"AAAAAAAAAAM=","name":"test-span"}]}]}]}' https://localhost:21890/opentelemetry.proto.collector.trace.v1.TraceService/Export